-In this guide, I’ll walk you through eight client portal tools that genuinely earned their place on my shortlist: Clinked, Zendesk, SuiteDash, Zoho Creator, Basecamp, Bonsai, SuperOkay and Teamwork.
-Each serves different needs, and by the end, you’ll know exactly which one fits yours.
+In this guide, we’ve reviewed eight client portal tools that genuinely stand out in 2026: Clinked, Zendesk, SuiteDash, Zoho Creator, Basecamp, Bonsai, SuperOkay, and Teamwork.
+Each serves a different type of business, and by the end, you’ll know exactly which one fits yours.

 Top 8 client management portal software: comparison table